-Rewards — And Risks — Of Using Antibiotics As Silver Bullet For Poor Kids
+Could Antibiotics Be A Silver Bullet For Kids In Africa?

 "It doesn't really alleviate my concerns about the potential for antibiotic resistance," says Nicola Low, an epidemiologist at the Institute of Social and Preventive Medicine at the University of Bern in Switzerland.

-Low says she has followed the UCSF team's work for years and been impressed by the "really striking" reductions they've achieved in child mortality.
+Low says she has followed the UCSF team's work for years and been impressed by the "really striking" reductions it has achieved in child mortality.
 But she worries that the trial doesn't go far enough to truly measure the side effects of mass azithromycin distribution.
-By design, the researchers only tracked childhood deaths and not other cases of non-fatal infection (the rationale being that if they continually monitored their study group for illnesses, they would be obliged to treat them, which could muddle measurements of fatality).
+By design, the researchers only tracked childhood deaths and not other cases of nonfatal infection (the rationale being that if they continually monitored their study group for illnesses, they would be obliged to treat them, which could muddle measurements of fatality).
 So other impacts may be lurking in the shadows, Low says.

 "Most of the infections kids get are not fatal," she says.
 "So even if there is resistance circulating, you would need to have a massive impact on death for it to be measurable."